mgleeming/MS1FingerPrinter/README.md

     optional arguments:
       -h, --help            show this help message and exit --outDirectory OUTDIRECTORY
                             Directory to which output file should be written.
-Defaults to mzml directory if not specified --outPrefix OUTPREFIX
+Defaults to mzml directory if not specified
+      --outPrefix OUTPREFIX
                             File name prefix given to generated outputs.
+Defaults to a timestamp if not specified
+      --groups GROUPS [GROUPS ...]
+                            Treatment group labels used for determination of statistical significance.
+These labels are compared to the input mzML file names to assign individual files to treatment groups.
+                            If not given, all files are treated independently and statistical testing not applied.
+Group labels must not contin spaces.
-Defaults to a timestamp if not specified --ppm PPM             MS1 ppm tolerance for expected monoisotopic masses.
-Window is +/- ppm --minFrac MINFRAC     Minimum fraction (0-1) of MS1 spectra in which a given target ion must be present for further consideration in the analysis
+      --ppm PPM             MS1 ppm tolerance for expected monoisotopic masses.
+Window is +/- ppm
+      --minFrac MINFRAC     Minimum fraction (0-1) of MS1 spectra in which a given target ion must be present for further consideration in the analysis
-      --missed MISSED       Number of missed enzymatic cleavages to allow for in silico protein digestion --minLength MINLENGTH
+      --missed MISSED       Number of missed enzymatic cleavages to allow for in silico protein digestion
+      --minLength MINLENGTH
                             Minimum peptide length for consideration in analysis --maxCharge MAXCHARGE